Naika Venant Facebook Suicide: Mom Taunted 14-Yr-Old Girl As She Hanged Herself

 Naika reportedly suffered years of abuse from her mother, who rejected her although Naika sought her love.

 Naika was born in Haiti when her mother, Gina Caze, was only 16.
-Caze returned to Florida immediately after her baby was born and Naika joined her when she was 18-months-old.
+Caze returned to Florida immediately after her baby was born and Naika joined her when she was 18 months old.

 From 2009 to 2017, she spent a total of 28 months in 14 different foster homes.
 According to the FDCF report, she suffered maltreatment, including excessive use of corporal punishment.
 Poor parental handling caused serious behavioral issues for Naika.